tyroguru/BPFTrace-hol/README.md

 1. Currently this lab can only be ran on a Facebook devserver so make sure you've bought yours to the party.
 1. Unless specified differently, all commands will be executed as the `root` user so ensure you have access to that account.

+### Environment Setup

-1.The 'fb-bpftrace' package should already be installed on your devserver.
+1. The 'fb-bpftrace' package should already be installed on your devserver.
 To verify this execute the following command:

 ```
 # rpmquery fb-bpftrace
 ```

-If the above `rpmquery` command returns `package fb-bpftrace is not installed` then manually install the package:
+If the above `rpmquery` command returns "`package fb-bpftrace is not installed`" then manually install the package:

 ```
 # yum install -q -y fb-bpftrace